“First Sessions” Toy List for Toddlers in Speech Therapy from teachmetotalk.com

 I love the smaller containers with characters that kids recognize on the ends of the wands.

-The link I included here is for the smaller size container, and it has a generic cartoon rather than a recognizable character from a popular children’s show.
-If you want the ones with characters, it’s the best time of year to try to find them (if you’re reading this post new in June 2015).
-Lately, I’ve not seen the variety of bubble containers that I have in past years, but if your child loves a particular character, it may be worth it to find a special set.
+The link I included here is for the smaller size container.
+Lately, I’ve not seen the variety of bubble containers that I have in past years, so if your child loves a particular character, it may be worth it to purchase a special set when you see it.
 But here’s the truth…

 Most little kids think bubbles are so fun that you won’t need the special characters!
 You may not even want the “no spill” feature and use the old-fashioned jar of bubbles, but the extra expense for the no-spill feature is worth it to me because it saves more time for fun when I’m not worried that a toddler is going to waste the whole bottle of bubbles in about 15 seconds!